Jealousy in Children – Causes and Tips to Deal with It

 It is often seen that the older child is jealous of a younger sibling.
 This may happen when the parents shift their focus from their elder child to the newborn child.
 The elder child may find it difficult to deal with the situation and may develop the feeling of jealousy towards his own sibling.

-We have learnt in the above section, what all may cause jealousy in your child but it is also important for you as a parent to register the signs of jealousy.
+We have learnt in the above section, the causes of jealousy in children, but it is also important for you as a parent to register the signs of jealousy.
 Here are some signs of jealous child behaviour:

 1. Your Child May Become Overly Possessive

 If your kid feels jealous, he may become overly possessive about everything.
-This attitude may not only be restricted to the materialistic things but he may become possessive about his parents, siblings and friends too.
-He may not want to share anything and this attitude may cause depression too.
+This attitude may not only be restricted to the materialistic things, but he may become possessive about his parents, siblings and friends, too.
+He may not want to share anything, and this attitude might also cause depression.